 If you’re taking out private health insurance for the first time or upgrading to a higher level of cover, you’ll be subject to waiting periods.
 This is to stop people from claiming on their policies immediately after signing up, and then cancelling before they pay any premiums (which would drive up premiums for everyone).

-The federal government wants you to take out health insurance because it eases the burden on the public healthcare system if you’re being treated in a private hospital.
-Because of this, there are several incentives to entice you to sign up for private cover:
+The Australian Government wants you to take out hospital insurance because it eases the burden on the public healthcare system if you’re being treated as an inpatient in a private hospital.
+Because of this, there are incentives for you to sign up for private cover:

-Conversely, there are also levies imposed on some who don’t have appropriate levels of cover:
+Conversely, there are also levies imposed on people who don’t have appropriate levels of cover depending on their circumstance; including, for example:

 Where you are in life can have a big impact on the type of cover that will best meet your needs.